 - If the IT-specific requirements are not noted in the official bachelor's or master's transcript, you must provide official copies of your undergraduate transcripts that show the appropriate coursework.

-- The verification of the two years of work experience needs to be sent to the university from your current/previous employer on company letterhead.
+- The verification of the 2 years’ work experience needs to be sent to the university via formal resume/CV.

 - Preadmission courses completed at the undergraduate level must be graded C or better; B or better at the graduate level.